The Guide to Setting Up a Bank Account in New Zealand

 Congratulations, you have now opened a new bank account in New Zealand!
 But it’s not much use without some money on it.
 If you have cash, it will be easy to deposit it at the bank branch.
 Then, it’s likely that you’ll want to transfer some money from your bank account back home.

 There are several methods of transferring money from your overseas bank account to your new bank account in New Zealand.
+One of the best options is using a Forex broker such as Wise or XE Money to get your first international money transfer for free.
 However, they vary a lot in cost and time taken for the transfer to go through.
 For this reason, we have compared the different methods in How to Transfer Money to Your New Zealand Bank Account.